Limited TimeFast mode is completely free!Try it now

 Lipinski Compliant 44.8% -

-Step 3: Chemical Space Analysis
+Step 3: Chemical space analysis

 PCA visualization showing two distinct chemical clusters in the bacterial natural product space